Zamiell/typescript-faq/questions/interface-vs-type.md

 ## Conclusion

 - `interface` and `type` have subtle differences.
-Sometimes, choosing one over the other will make more sense.
-This could be that one of them is more semantically appropriate (so that people reading the code can more easily understand the type).
-Or it could be that one has a specific feature that you need.
+Sometimes, choosing one over the other will make more sense:
+  - It could be that one of them is more semantically appropriate.
+  - Or it could be that one of them has a specific feature that you need.
 - Thus, in many codebases, we will have a mix of both `interface` and `type`, and it is impossible and/or not practical to remove one or the other entirely.
 - Subsequently, the debate mostly centers around which one to use for the "default" case of a basic object.
 - `type` has some small practical advantages over `interface`, but they matter much less in "modern" code (where we can ignore that declaration merging exists).